Abathargh/avr_io/examples/usart/README.md

 # progmem

-An example application showcasing how to interact with progmem data.
+An example application showcasing how to interact the usart peripherals.
 This project actually includes two sub-application, one showcasing a basic way to use the Usart peripheral, and another showing it in 9-bit mode.